endpointservices/mps3/README.md

 ```
 ### Authorization

-There is no authorization.
-Do one thing and do it well.
+There is no in-built authorization.
 Every use-case needs different authorization.
 A malicious user could sabotage the manifest file if they have unrestricted write permissions to the manifest file, but not all use-cases have malicious users.
 There are a few options:-

 - Share access key only to trusted personal.
 - If using S3 and IAM, issue STS tokens that grant access to a subpath of a bucket per user/team